Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Method

-In Sections \ref{sec:encoding}--\ref{sec:loss} we described several encoding schemes, activation functions (for the output layer), and loss functions to the studied.
-In total there are nine combinations.
-We introduce a small-size CNN to probe the best combination (configuration) and then only use this optimal configuration to test the performance of larger networks.
-This probing CNN consists of two convolutional layers followed by max pooling layers.
-The head of this model consists of three dense (fully connected) layers ending with one or two neurons, depending on the direction encoding (see Table \ref{tab:cnn}).
+{\bf Deep neural networks.} We described several encoding schemes, activation functions (for the output layer), and loss functions, resulting in 21 possible combinations.
+We introduce a small CNN to probe the best configuration and then only use this optimal configuration to test the performance of larger networks.
+This probing CNN consists of two convolutional layers followed by max pooling, with a head made of three fully connected layers ending in one or two neurons, depending on the direction encoding (see Table \ref{tab:cnn}).

-Fine-tuning pre-trained neural networks to a specific task minimizes the training effort and leads to good results \cite{Yu2022,Zhuang2021}.
-Therefore, we explore several backbones of prominent neural networks (YOLOv8, ResNet50 \cite{He2016}, and EfficientNet \cite{Tan2021}).
-Of these networks, we have chosen the smallest architecture in each case.
-To test these models for our task, we only used the backbone (i.e. all layers up to first fully-connected layers).
-Our head was adapted to the complexity of the foreign architectures (see Table \ref{tab:cnn_backbone}).
-The backbones of these networks were pre-trained on known datasets and therefore only need minimal re-training.
-To do this, we first trained the entire model for 10 epochs, then freeze the weights of the respective backbone and trained the model for further 50 epochs.
+Fine-tuning pre-trained neural networks for a specific task reduces training effort and yields strong results \cite{Yu2022,Zhuang2021}.
+We explore several prominent neural network backbones (YOLOv8, ResNet50 \cite{He2016}, and EfficientNet \cite{Tan2021}).
+YOLOv8 was pre-trained on the COCO dataset, while ResNet50 and EfficientNet were pre-trained on ImageNet, providing valuable initial parameters for feature extraction.
+We selected the smallest architecture from each network and used only the backbone (up to the first fully connected layers) for our task, adapting the head to match the complexity of these architectures (see Table \ref{tab:cnn_backbone}).
+Since these backbones were pre-trained on well-established datasets, they required minimal retraining.
+The training process involved fine-tuning the entire model for 10 epochs, freezing the backbone weights, and then training the remaining layers for an additional 50 epochs.
+In Section \ref{sec:results}, we demonstrate that the EfficientNet backbone outperforms our simple CNN backbone, yielding the best results.